valentin78/pull-request-notifications-application/README.md

 - Allow to run application at login, use tray menu

 ## Known problems and TODO
-- get rid of uses chrome api (clear code), and replace with electron api
+- get rid of chrome api usage (clear code), and replace with electron api
 - add ability to display badge on taskbar